sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 - prometheus

 This change was made to avoid two pods writing to the same volume and causing corruption.
 No special action is needed to apply the change.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.16).*

 ## 3.15